 Who can get it

-- you can’t get any other income support payment.
+To get Special Benefit you must not be eligible for any other income support payment.

-You can claim Special Benefit for a child if any of the following apply:
+You must meet some rules.
+You can claim Special Benefit for a child if all of the following apply:

 - you have custody